leumashz/leumashz/README.md

 ### Hi there, leumashz 👋

-🔭 I’m currently working on my portfolio, I'm in the design step (comming soon to samuelgz.com)
+🔭 I’m currently working on my portfolio (Working on other proyects 😅

 🌱 I’m currently learning some about databases